Wine

 rules listed first usually supersede the subsequent rules.
 For

-example, a Young Dry Red should be served before an Old Sweet White.
+example, a Young Dry Red should be served before an Old Sweet

-In this case dry before sweet is more important than both old before young and
+White.
+In this case dry before sweet is more important

 white before red.
-There may be
+There may be mitigating factors, such

-served before a Full Dry Red with a meat course, for example.
+Full Dry Red with a meat course, for example.

 Sedimental